Cundall, North Yorkshire: Education

-The village is home to Cundall Manor, an independent (fee-paying) co-educational school from ages 2.5 to 16 years of age.
-State Primary education for the village can be found at Dishforth CE School, Topcliffe CE school or St Peter's Brafferton CE School.
+The village is home to Cundall Manor, an independent (fee-paying) co-educational school from ages 2.5 to 16 years.

+State primary education for the village is provided by Dishforth CE School, Topcliffe CE school, or St Peter's Brafferton CE School.
 Secondary education is at Boroughbridge High School or Thirsk School and Sixth Form College.

 Religion

-The church in the village is dedicated to St Mary and All Saints.
-It is a Grade I listed building that was rebuilt in 1854.
+St Mary and All Saints' Church, Cundall is a Grade II listed building that was rebuilt in 1854.